 For individuals with a high risk of lung cancer, doctors recommend a yearly screening with a low dose CT scan.
 Research suggests that this scan helps reduce the risk of death by

-Once a person’s cancer spreads to nearby tissues, their 5-year relative survival rate is almost half that of someone who has cancer that has not spread.
+Once a person’s cancer spreads to nearby tissues, their 5-year relative survival rate is almost

 Avoiding modifiable risk factors helps prevent lung cancer from recurring, and engaging in healthy lifestyle habits may increase survival.